kevinpollet/seel/README.md

 | --entrypoint <path>    | Override the app entrypoint, the path is relative to the current working directory |
 | --exposedPorts <ports> | Comma-separated list of ports that the app exposes at runtime                      |
 | --labels <labels>      | Comma-separated list of the container image labels                                 |

+## Examples

+- [hello-world-cli](./examples/hello-world-cli) - A command-line application which outputs `Hello, World!` or greets the name passed as an argument.

+- [hello-world-express](./examples/hello-world-express) - An Express application which outputs `Hello, World!` on `GET /` or greets the given name on `GET /?name=`.

 ## Contributing